 The next step for DOR would be to match the state database with the IRS data, which would already be vetted and audited.
 If the two match, the applicant is eligible and the DOR can process the payment.

 There will need to be an outreach effort to ensure that families are aware of the rebate.
 This effort would build on existing programs.
 There is already an organized joint campaign by the state government, philanthropy, and community organizations such as the United Way to ensure that eligible people apply for the federal EITC.
-Those outreach materials (such as this video featuring the Governor) could easily notify people about the Working Families Tax Rebate as well.
+Those outreach materials could easily notify people about the Working Families Tax Rebate as well.
 Paid and volunteer tax preparers could process WFTR applications alongside federal tax returns.

 While the program would be relatively simple to administer, the benefits would be significant to households and communities across the state.